Experimental Validation of Provably Covert Communication Using Software-Defined Radio: Introduction

+While we consider the worst-case adversary with complete access to the covert communication system's clock, our experiment motivates a systematic study of the impact of adversary hardware limitations, such as sampling timing jitter, as well as receiver bandwidth constraints.
+Furthermore, employing more efficient modulation and coding schemes (such as \cite{wang21covcodes}), as well as minimizing the amount of pre-shared secret (see \cite{bloch15covert}), are avenues for future exploration.
+Finally, other intermittent communication systems may benefit from our approaches.

 This paper is organized as follows: Section~\ref{sec:prerequisite} develops the theoretical foundation for radio-frequency covert communication, beginning with the discrete-time AWGN channel model and deriving a sparse-coded QPSK transmission scheme that satisfies the SRL.
-Section~\ref{sec:results} details our SDR implementation on the ORBIT testbed, describes the experimental procedure, and presents measurement results that validate the theory.
+Section~\ref{sec:implementation} details our SDR implementation on the COSMOS testbed and describes the experimental procedure, while Section \ref{sec:results} presents measurement results that validate the theory.
 Section~\ref{sec:discussion} interprets these findings, highlighting practical design challenges and their implications for real-world systems, and outlines open problems and promising directions for extending this work.
-Finally, Appendices~\ref{ap:covertness}-\ref{ap:snr} provide supporting derivations for the covertness criterion, phase-offset estimation, and SNR estimation used in the experiments.
+Finally, Appendices provide supporting derivations for the covertness criterion, phase-offset estimation, and SNR estimation used in the experiments.